phnix-dev/string-enum/addons/string_enum/README.md

 ### 1.0.0 UPDATE

-The addon uses enums in the script instead of the having the enum values stored in the project settings!
+The addon uses enums in the script instead of having the enum values stored in the project settings!
 Making it much easier to use.

 ## Problems with standard enums